natneam/os-core/README.md

 # os-core: A Simple 32-bit x86 Operating System

 Welcome to os-core!
 This project is an educational operating system for the x86 architecture, built from scratch.
-It documents the journey from a simple 16-bit bootloader to a functional 32-bit protected-mode kernel with basic driver support and interrupt handling.
+It documents the journey from a simple 16-bit bootloader to a functional 32-bit kernel running on the industry-standard GRUB bootloader.

 ![Kernel Demo](https://natneam.github.io/kernel-at-work.gif)

 ## Features

-*   **16-bit Real Mode Bootloader:** Loads the kernel from a floppy disk image.
+*   **GRUB/Multiboot Compliant:** Boots from a standard ISO using the GRUB bootloader and the Multiboot v1 specification.
+*   **Memory Map Awareness:** Parses the memory map provided by GRUB to understand the physical memory layout of the machine.
-*   **32-bit Protected Mode:** Switches the CPU from 16-bit real mode to 32-bit protected mode.
+*   **32-bit Protected Mode:** The kernel runs entirely in 32-bit protected mode.
-*   **Global Descriptor Table (GDT):** Sets up segment descriptors for code and data.
+*   **Global Descriptor Table (GDT):** Sets up its own segment descriptors for kernel code and data.
 *   **Interrupt Handling:**
-    *   **Interrupt Descriptor Table (IDT):** Manages hardware and software interrupts.
+    *   **Interrupt Descriptor Table (IDT):** Manages hardware and software interrupts, including CPU exceptions.
-    *   **PIC Remapping:** Remaps the Programmable Interrupt Controller to avoid conflicts with CPU exceptions.
+    *   **PIC Remapping:** Remaps the Programmable Interrupt Controller to avoid conflicts.
+*   **System Timer (PIT):** Uses the Programmable Interval Timer to provide a steady system tick.
 *   **Basic I/O Drivers:**
     *   **Screen Driver:** For printing text, clearing the screen, and handling scrolling.
-    *   **Keyboard Driver:** For reading character input from the keyboard.
+    *   **Keyboard Driver:** For reading character input via a circular buffer.
+*   **Simple Interactive Shell:** A command-line interface with support for basic commands and arguments (e.g., `clear`, `ticks`, `sleep <ms>`).
-*   **Simple C Library:** Includes a basic `memory_copy` function.
+*   **Basic C Library:** Includes essential functions like `strcmp`, `atoi`, and `memory_copy`.

 ## Getting Started